saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity/setup.md

   1. In the Server Address field, enter the server address in the following format: `https://submit.backtrace.io/{subdomain}/{submission-token}/json`.

-  Provide the name of your subdomain and submission token.
+  Provide the name of your subdomain and a submission token.